 Start Prioritizing Sleep

 The amount and quality of sleep that you get can make a big difference in how you feel.
 Sleep is your body’s way of recharging its battery.
-Getting good quality sleep ensures your body has a good capacity to heal.
+Getting good quality sleep ensures your body has a good capacity to heal and can minimize the feeling of aches or pains.
 If you find it difficult to wind down at the end of the day, developing a night time routine that is calming and relaxing can be helpful.

 Don’t Forget to Drink Water